dagostix/glowing-waffle/index.md

     - No, then I'll use a non-linear regression:
       - good luck :)

+* the [Durbin–Wu–Hausman test](https://en.wikipedia.org/wiki/Durbin%E2%80%93Wu%E2%80%93Hausman_test) can be used to determine if fixed or random effects is better.
+Also, if the difference remains unclear to you, check out this [post](https://stats.stackexchange.com/questions/4700/what-is-the-difference-between-fixed-effect-random-effect-and-mixed-effect-mode).

 You can always check the residuals to see if any patterns/heteroskedasticity stand out or if they're random and all is well.
 Also, with the probit and logits, they give quite similar results and there are many different reasons to use one rather than the other.
 Some really good explanations can be found [here](https://stats.stackexchange.com/questions/20523/difference-between-logit-and-probit-models).
 Thank you [Jim](https://statisticsbyjim.com/regression/choosing-regression-analysis/) for your endless advice on statistics.

 #### Confounding variables
 This is always a tough topic, as confounding variables are often quite difficult to identify.
-This page I find useful to help determine if one of your variables (or more) are indeed confounding: http://www.ablongman.com/graziano6e/text_site/MATERIAL/confvar.htm
+This page I find useful to help determine if one of your variables (or more) are indeed confounding: [link](http://www.ablongman.com/graziano6e/text_site/MATERIAL/confvar.htm)

 Below we can see differences between the correlations: